By Mike Bennighof, Ph.D.

 Serbia’s participation in the Second Great War was never a question; her dynasty, government and military – though not all of her people – have burned for renewed war since the moment the last war ended.
 The only question has been when the Tsar would unleash his small but fanatic ally.
 That signal came in August 1940, when Imperial Russian tanks and aircraft stormed into Poland.

-Don’t wait to put River Fleets on your game table!
+Don’t wait to put Blue Danube on your game table!
 Join the Gold Club and find out how to get it!

 He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.